 December 23, 1984

-Various teachings of Christianity can cause people to stumble over things like the Virgin Birth or the Resurrection, but the real difficulty for many can be the Incarnation.
-Did God, does God and will God live on earth?
+While Christian teachings such as the virgin birth or the resurrection can cause people to stumble, for many, the real difficulty is the incarnation.
+Did God, does God, and will God live on earth?
 Is God truly one being in three distinct persons?
-Pastor Begg reviews the need for admiration rather than speculation turning to Scripture to address the identity of the baby in the manger and why we can joyfully shout and sing “Emmanuel”.
+Alistair Begg reviews the need for admiration rather than speculation, turning to Scripture to address the identity of the baby in the manger and why we can joyfully shout and sing, “Emmanuel!”

 1In the beginning was the Word, and the Word was with God, and the Word was God.
 2He was in the beginning with God.
 3All things were made through him, and without him was not any thing made that was made.
 4In him was life,1 and the life was the light of men.
 5The light shines in the darkness, and the darkness has not overcome it.

 6There was a man sent from God, whose name was John.
 7He came as a witness, to bear witness about the light, that all might believe through him.
 8He was not the light, but came to bear witness about the light.